UtrechtUniversity/HPC-data-synchronization/docs/Yoda.md

 You may need help from your datamanager or contact Yoda support to obtain the information needed for the config file.

-In the home directory of your HPC system, make a directory called .irods
+From the home directory of your HPC system, go to the hidden directory called '.irods'

 ```
-mkdir .irods
 cd .irods
 ```
+If the directory does not exist, create it using `mkdir .irods`.

 In this directory, make a file named `irods_environment.json`.